-The Center for the Promotion of Health in the New England Workplace (CPH-NEW) conducts research with employers and working people.
-The Center evaluates the health benefits, obstacles and cost effectiveness of workplace programs that integrate health promotion with occupational health.
-CPH-NEW studies examine musculoskeletal, cardiovascular, and mental health outcomes; the underlying role of work organization; and the importance of worker involvement in program design and implementation.
+The Center for the Promotion of Health in the New England Workplace (CPH-NEW) conducts research to evaluate the health benefits, obstacles and cost effectiveness of workplace programs that integrate occupational health and safety with other measures to enhance worker well-being.
+CPH-NEW's own studies examine musculoskeletal, cardiovascular, and mental health outcomes; the underlying role of work organization; and the importance of worker involvement in program design and implementation.
+Pilot projects have addressed a wide range of topics, including the interaction of work and non-work risk factors; opportunities, resources, and obstacles to workplace change; and incorporating occupational health into mainstream public health programs at the state and local levels.
 The Center offers research-based program tools and guidance to employers, unions, health professionals and policy makers to promote a worker-centered approach to safety and well-being.
-Read about our research projects.

-CPH-NEW is one of four CDC national Centers for Excellence of the NIOSH Total Worker HealthTM program.
+CPH-NEW is one of six CDC national Centers for Excellence of the NIOSH Total Worker Health® program.

 CPH-NEW is a joint interdisciplinary initiative of the University of Massachusetts Lowell and the University of Connecticut.
-The key academic units are the Department of Work Environment and Community Health and Sustainability at the University of Massachusetts Lowell, the Department of Occupational and Environmental Medicine at the University of Connecticut Health Center (UCHC), and the Departments of Psychology and Allied Health Science / Health Promotion at University of Connecticut Storrs.
+The key academic units are the Department of Public Health at the University of Massachusetts Lowell, the Department of Occupational and Environmental Medicine at the University of Connecticut Health Center (UCHC), and the Department of Psychology and Allied Health Science / Health Promotion at University of Connecticut Storrs.

 Martin Cherniack (UCHC) and Laura Punnett (UMass Lowell) are the co-directors of CPH-NEW.

 You will need Adobe Acrobat Reader to view any pdf files.
 It can be download for free from the Adobe website.